StankovicLab/Acoustic-Plotter/README.md

 All versions of `AcousticPlotter` can be **cited using its DOI** as seen below.

 > McInturff & Stankovic (2022).
 AcousticPlotter: A stand-alone Matlab application for viewing, comparing, and selecting thresholds of ABR and DPOAE data.
+DOI 10.5281/zendodo.7412173

 ## AUTHORS